festicket/css-technical-test/README.md

 Install dependencies and start the server.
 Open 'http://localhost:3000?token={your-token-here}', you should see a list of repo names.

-Your task is to create a function repository viewer.
+Your task is to create a functional repository viewer.
-The brief is intentionally loose and good give you good scope to get creative.
+The brief is intentionally loose and should give you good scope to get creative.
 Currently only repo names are displayed, add any data you feel is required.
-All the data repo data from github is passed to the template context, you can see this in `views/index.hbs`.
+All the repo data from github is passed to the template context, you can see this in `views/index.hbs`.

 The aim of the task is to asses you ability to prioritise data and display it in both a visually appealing and functional way.
 We want to see clean semantic markup.
 We expect clean efficient css, without the use of a pre-processor.